Barking Dog, IG11 8TU

 There's no outside seating, but it does have a small sort of "smoking corridor" along the front of the pub, which is cordoned off from the pavement and has some shelter under the overhang of the frontage.

 The bar has twelve handpumps which on our September 2013 visit were clipped for nine real ales — Lymestone Seven Stone Weakling (£1.08/half), Burton Bridge Staffordshire Knot Brown Ale, Hook Norton Old Hooky, Growler Gladness, Wychwood Hobgoblin, Shepherd Neame Spitfire, Deuchars IPA, and Ruddles Best — as well as three real ciders: Gwynt Y Ddraig Black Dragon, Westons Wyld Wood, and Westons Old Rosie.
+In January 2017, a pint of lime and soda was 80p.

 They have free wireless via The Cloud (requires registration, also free).